Spidey01/Mage-of-Elements-Volume-2/Part 5 - Common.md

-Unfortunately the house keeper didn't repair their rooftop very often and your steel plate wears you down.
+Unfortunately the house keeper didn't repair their rooftop very often and your steel plate weighs you down.
 The roof gives way and you fall.
 The robbed Nerd grabs your hand and ends up laying prone: holding you by one forearm as your sword arm dangles by your side.

 "Hey, help me!" he shouts at the ninja.